investingsnippets/investingsnippets.github.io/content/posts/drawdown.md

 The diagram above is what we call a **Drawdown** of an asset and it doesn't really have to do with any initial investment.
 Drawdown is a very nice indicator of risk since it is more realistic when compared to other risk indicators that involve standard deviations (Since returns deviate from normality as we proved in [Are Stock Returns Normally Distributed](/post/are-stock-returns-normally-distributed))

-We are now ready to find the largest drawdown and the date that happened.
+We are now ready to find the largest drawdown and the date that occurred.

 ```
 drawdown.min(), drawdown.idxmin()